Geek-Estate/horizon-landingpage/_posts/2014-12-14-Start-Up-Chile-experience.md

 #### Community ####

 Start-Up Chile prides themselves as being the largest and most diverse startup community in the world, and I'd say it's true.
 The Santiago community is certainly a major selling point.
 Regardless of your interests, there are always people to hang out with and activities or meetups to attend.
-Those that have traveled abroad (or moved), know that what you want upon arrival in a foreign city is a friendly face (as [I've written about on Tnooz](http://www.tnooz.com/article/can-we-get-to-the-holy-grail-of-travel/)).
+Those that have traveled (or moved) abroad, know that what you want upon arrival in a foreign city is a friendly face (as [I've written about on Tnooz](http://www.tnooz.com/article/can-we-get-to-the-holy-grail-of-travel/)).
 That absolutely exists for anyone in the Start-Up Chile community arriving in Chile.

 The long term consumer win we are going after with Horizon?
 [Mirroring that community on demand](http://www.horizonapp.co/blog/what-horizon-dream/), for every city in the world across every trusted community.
 The starting point is [enabling that for anyone in the Start-Up Chile community](http://www.horizonapp.co/startup-chile).